-Location: Covent Garden, Bermondsey & The Borough
+Location: Seven Dials, Bermondsey & The Borough

 Born out of a love for the dedicated coffee culture in Australia and New Zealand, Kaffeine now boasts two espresso bars in Fitzrovia.
 While both outposts are on the smaller side, they continually churn out high quality specialty coffees, best for when you’re on the go or fancy cosying up on one of the benches and people watching your day away.

 If you’re looking to up your coffee game at home, Kaffeine holds courses that’ll help you make the most out of your roasts and whizz up exceptional latte art.